The Binary Linearization Complexity of Pseudo-Boolean Functions: Introduction

 holds for all $x \in \{0,1\}^n$.
 Its \emph{size} is the number $k$ of such functions.
 The \emph{linearization complexity of $f$ with respect to a family $\G$} of functions is defined as the minimum size of a linearization with $g_i \in \G$ for all $i$, and is denoted by $\lc{\G}(f)$.

 In this paper we focus on \emph{binary} linearizations, which are those where each function $g \in \G$ is Boolean, i.e., $g : \{0,1\}^n \to \{0,1\}$ holds.
-For a binary linearization of size $k$ there exists an integer linear programming (IP) formulation with $n+k$ variables which works as follows.
+For a binary linearization of size $k$ there exists an integer linear programming (IP) formulation for modeling the relationship of $x$ and $f(x)$ with $n+k$ variables which works as follows.
 In addition to the variables $x \in \{0,1\}^n$ we introduce the binary variables $y \in \{0,1\}^k$ that shall represent the values $g_i(x)$.
-By construction, $f(x)$ is affine in $(x,y)$.
-The following constraints ensure that $y_i = g_i(x)$ holds: \reviewComment{\eqref{eq_no_good}: avoid the use of $g_i^{-1}$}{I agree as it is only used once.}
+By substituting $g_i(x)$ with $y_{i}$, the function value $f(x)$ is expressed as an affine function in the variables $(x,y)$.
+The following constraints ensure that $y_i = g_i(x)$ holds:

-Note that~\eqref{eq_no_good} consists of $2^n$ inequalities. \reviewFix{ The associated separation problem can be solved with linearly many evaluations of $g_i$ plus linear computation time by computing, for given $\hat{x} \in [0,1]^n$ the closest vertex $\bar{x}^0 \in \{0,1\}^n$ of the cube and all vectors $\bar{x}^j \in \{0,1\}^n$ that can be obtained from $\bar{x}^0$ by flipping coordinate $j$, computing $g_i(\bar{x}^j)$ and testing~\eqref{eq_no_good} for $j=0,1,2,\dotsc,n$.
+Note that~\eqref{eq_no_good} consists of $2^n$ inequalities.
+The associated separation problem can be solved with linearly many evaluations of $g_i$ plus linear computation time by computing, for given $\hat{x} \in [0,1]^n$ the closest vertex $\bar{x}^0 \in \{0,1\}^n$ of the cube and all vectors $\bar{x}^j \in \{0,1\}^n$ that can be obtained from $\bar{x}^0$ by flipping coordinate $j$, computing $g_i(\bar{x}^j)$ and testing~\eqref{eq_no_good} for $j=0,1,2,\dotsc,n$.
 However, it is worth noting that the LP bounds obtained from such a formulation are typically very weak.
-A special case in which~\eqref{eq_no_good} yields a perfect formulation is that of a parity indicator variable, that is, if $g_1(x) = 1$ holds if and only if $\sum_{i=1}^n x_i$ is odd (resp.\ even)~\cite{Jeroslow75}.
+A special case in which~\eqref{eq_no_good} yields a perfect formulation is that of a parity indicator variable, that is, if $g_1(x) = 1$ holds if and only if $\sum_{i=1}^n x_i$ is odd~\cite{Jeroslow75}.
 Here, perfect means that the convex hull of $\{ (x,g_1(x)) : x \in \{0,1\}^n \}$ is described by~\eqref{eq_no_good} and $0 \leq x_i \leq 1$ for $i=1,2,\dotsc,n$.
 Such variables have applications in integer programming approaches for decoding of binary codes~\cite{ZhangS11}.
 For now, the main purpose of~\eqref{eq_no_good} is to guarantee the \emph{existence} of integer programming formulations.
 Once a more specific family of functions is identified to yield small linearizations for a certain application, improved integer programming relaxations can be developed for this family.
-We will later see an example for this proposed approach. } We denote by $\B$ the set of all Boolean functions.
+We will later see an example for this proposed approach.
+We denote by $\B$ the set of all Boolean functions.
 An interesting constrained subclass is the family $\C \subseteq \B$ of functions of the form

 i.e., products of potentially complemented variables.
 Even more restricted is the family $\M \subseteq \C$ of \emph{monomials}, i.e., functions $g_{I,\varnothing}$ for all $I$.

 There often exist smaller and stronger formulations than~\eqref{eq_no_good}, e.g., if $g_i(x)$ does not depend on all $x$-variables.
 For instance, for each function $g_{I,J} \in \C$, a perfect IP formulation is known, which is due to Fortet~\cite{Fortet60a,Fortet60b}, namely